rehierl/abstract-properties/05-0-graph-theory/3-3-border-graph.md

 * `Ø` - always empty
 * `?` - not necessarily empty

-Note that `S` in (3), (4) and (5) is also unequal to `G` as otherwise case (2) would apply.
+Note that `S` in (3), (4) and (5) is also unequal to `G` since otherwise case (2) would apply.
 Hence, `S` is in both cases a proper subgraph of `G`.

-Note that both graphs in case (6) are distinct from one another since they could otherwise not overlap each other.
-Also, both outer graphs in that case are not necessarily empty since both graphs may have a single disconnected vertex that is no vertex in the other graph.
+Note that both outer graphs in case (6) are not necessarily empty since both graphs may have a single disconnected vertex each that is no vertex in the other graph.

 <!-- ======================================================================= -->
 ## border graph (BG)